As you continue to learn more about using WordPress, you may occasionally come across something called a blogroll.

 Type in the following information:

-- Name: Whatever you type in this field will display as the link category name.
+- Name: What you enter in this field will display as the link category name.

-- Slug: The slug is the search-engine friendly URL part of the link category name.
-It must all be in lowercase letters and contain no spaces (use hyphens to separate words).
+- Slug: The slug is the SEO friendly URL bit of the link category name.
+Use lowercase letters only without spaces (use hyphens to separate words).

 Categories & Target

-After adding link details, select a Category and Target for your new link …
+After adding your link details, select a Category and Target for your link …

-In the Categories section, tick a link category you have already set up, or click on the ‘+ Add New Category’ link to create a new category link.
+In the Categories section, tick one of the link categories you have already created, or click on ’+ Add New Category’ to create a new category link.

-Next, select a target frame radio button for your link in the Target section.
-This lets you specify how your link should open when clicked on:
+Next, select a target frame for your link in the Target section by choosing one of the radio buttons.
+This lets you specify how you want your link to open when clicked on by visitors:

-- _blank means that when a visitor clicks on your link, a separate window will open up in their web browser to display the information associated with the link.
+- _blank means that when visitors click on your link, a new web browser window will open up to display the information for that link.
+Your visitor will be able to see the link information without leaving your site

-- _none means that when a visitor clicks on the link, they will leave your site and a new site or page will load in your web browser window instead.
+- _none means that when visitors click on the link, they will exit your site and a new website or page will load in your browser window instead.

-- _top opens links at the top level of the frame system if you’re using frames.
-If you don’t use frames, or if you don’t know what frames are, then ignore this option.
+- _top opens the link at the top level of the frame system if you’re using frames.
+Ignore this option if you don’t use frames, or if you don’t know what frames are.

 Link Relationship XFN